ivan-marusic/CarTracker/firmware/stm32f429_sim7600_rawtcp/README.md

 - **USART2_TX (PD5)** sends AT commands → modem
 - **USART2_RX (PD6)** receives responses ← modem

-I mirrored important log messages and raw AT traffic to **USART5**, so I could observe everything using the Pmod USB‑UART and a serial program such as PuTTY, Minicom, or CuteCom.
+I mirrored important log messages and raw AT traffic to **USART5**, so I could observe everything using the Pmod USB‑UART and a serial program such as PuTTY or Minicom.

 This “debug UART tapping” is extremely helpful for:
 - Debugging new AT commands
 - Watching GNSS output changes
 - Inspecting TCP socket sequences (`NETOPEN`, `CIPOPEN`, `CIPSEND`)
-- Diagnosing connectivity failures over LTE
+- Diagnosing connectivity failures

 ### Debugging Adapter
 <p align="center">